Dimers and Circle patterns: Spider move, central move and Miquel dynamics

 \begin{proposition} Suppose a circle pattern has face weights $X:F(\mathbb{Z}^2) \to \mathbb{R}_{>0}$.
 If the centers are preserved under Miquel dynamics, then

 \end{proposition} \begin{proof} This follows from Proposition \ref{prop:changeofX} and the fact that the labeling of the black and white vertices switches. \end{proof}

-We showed that the centers of a circle pattern with constant intersection angles are fixed by the central moves and hence their $X$ variables satisfy Eq. \eqref{eq:fixX}.
-The converse might not be true; it would be interesting to find all these examples.
+We showed that the centers of a circle pattern with constant intersection angles are fixed by the central moves and hence their $X$ variables satisfy Equation \eqref{eq:fixX}.
+The converse might not be true.
+For example the rectangular grid with even (resp. odd) columns of width $1$ (resp. $2$) and even (resp. odd) rows of height $1$ (resp. $2$) has all $X$ variables equal to $1$, hence satisfies Equation \eqref{eq:fixX}, but it is not diagonally tangent hence not a fixed point of Miquel dynamics.
+It would be interesting to find all such examples.